abradley2/edn-parser/README.md

 This library doesn't provide Encoders and Decoders for the types in the `Edn` module.

-Extensible Data Notation has a few interesting types that don't necessarily translate 1
+Extensible Data Notation has a few interesting types that don't necessarily translate 1 to 1 without making some decisions about how that transform happens.

 * Edn maps can have keys that are not strings.
 The `EdnMap` type in this library represents them as `List (Edn, Edn)`.